meaningfy-ws/sem-covid/README.md

 to COVID-19 crisis.

 ## Datasets
+This project covers the data extraction and preparation for the machine learning and data analysis exercises.
+The `docs/data-catalogue` folder hosts the data.
+The following datasets are currently available.

 - *Policy watch database (ds_pwdb)* - A suitable set of summarised descriptions of what a COVID-19 measure looks like.
   - [Readme](docs/data-catalog/ds_pwdb.md)